CreativeTechCamp/CreativeTechCamp.github.io/camps/_posts/2015-03-14-tinker_n_invent.md

 <div class="row">
 <div class="col-md-8">

     <p>We are attending the <a href='http://www.tinkerandinvent.org'>Tinker & Invent 2015</a> to help promote making with technology.
 We will also be conducting workshops for kids 7-12 years old on  Coding with Scratch, and Make with littleBits.
 We hope to see the amazing things the kids will code/make this coming weekend.
 Places are limited so do register quickly.
-Selected participants will be informed by March 18th.
+Selected participants will receive an invitation by March 19th 2015
     </p>

 	<p>Worldwide, students and technology educators are using Scratch, as it allows computer novices to understand complex programming concepts.
 In a world where STEM occupations are expected to grow 17% over the next decade, tool that sparks young people’s interest in programming is crucial.